The Girl's Guide to a Football Weekend in Vegas

 Caesar's Palace: The sports book at Caesar's Palace is old-school Vegas located in the heart of the Strip.
 The room cavernous and dark with 250 seats, lots of standing room, and TVs everywhere.
 Food is served there or Bobby Flay's Mesa Grill is located nearby.
 Book a pre-game aqua massage at Qua Baths and Spa if you must, but try to get to the sports book early enough get a seat around one of the coffee tables with its own flat-screen TV.
 Have your guy hold your seat while you sneak over to the Forum Shops at halftime.

-Mandalay Bay: You may want to stay here for the upscale resort experience, excellent dining options, and awesome pool, but there's no need to leave to watch football.
+Mandalay Bay: You may want to stay here for the upscale resort experience, outstanding dining options, and awesome pool, but there's no need to leave to watch football.
 Mandalay Bay has an excellent sports book housed in a huge, open room with seating for 300 and multiple jumbo TVs.
 Allow enough time before kick-off on Sunday morning (remember, NFL games start at 10:00 a.m.
 Las Vegas time) to have gospel brunch at nearby House of Blues.
-After the game, catch a Lion King matinee.
+After the game, explore the world of exotic marine predators at the resort's Shark Reef Aquarium.

 MGM Grand: The sports book at MGM Grand has a stylish theater-in-the round feel with seating for 104 and nearly 100 TVs.
 Four elevated skyboxes are available to give private groups a luxury box experience.
 Enjoy cocktail service during the game and choose among the resort's numerous options for post-game dining, including restaurants by celebrity chefs Tom Colicchio, Wolfgang Puck, Emeril Lagasse, and Joel Robuchon.